The Fab Four in Big D — 1964

 Top two performance photos of The Beatles at Memorial Auditorium by Ferd Kaufman (the one of Ringo is GREAT).

-Photo of the press conference by John Mazziotta of The Dallas Times Herald.
+Photo of the press conference by John Mazziotta.

 More photos of the Dallas visit can be seen here.

-And a nostalgic look back at the Beatles’ visit can be read in Bonnie Lovell’s entertaining Dallas Morning News essay, here — Bonnie was there in the thick of it as a Beatle-crazed 13-year old and was one of the lucky few who had a ticket to the show and got to see the boys shake their mop-tops in person.
+And a nostalgic look back at the Beatles’ visit can be read in Bonnie Lovell’s entertaining Dallas Morning News essay, “50 Years Ago the Beatles Played Their Only Dallas Concert” (DMN, Sept.
+19, 2014) (no longer available online apparently) — Bonnie was there in the thick of it as a Beatle-crazed 13-year-old and was one of the lucky few who had a ticket to the show and got to see the boys shake their mop-tops in person.

 Click pictures and articles for larger images.